 224 Medea Rock, at a depth of 2.1 m, lies about 2 miles NE of Pointe du Chêne.
 Zephyr Rock, 1 mile west of Medea Rock, has 2.4 m of water over it.
 Chêne Bank extends 0.6 mile north from Pointe du Chêne.
-It is reported that the best approach is from the north by following the leading lights, beacons and buoys, which lead through the best channel.
+It is reported that the best approach is from the north by following the buoys, which lead through the best channel.
 Medea Rock and the shoals south of it make the approach from the east dangerous, except for small craft.

-225 Leading lights (1107, 1108) lead through the north channel.
-These are shown from white square towers with red stripes, situated on the north part of Pointe du Chêne.
 Fairway light and bell buoy XN (1105) is moored at the outer end of the north channel into Shediac Bay, 2.9 miles NE of the wharf at Pointe du Chêne.
 Buoys lead through the north channel into the inner channel and Shediac Harbour.

 be moved to suit changing conditions.
-The channel is only 0.1 mile wide off the NW edge of Chêne Bank; lighted buoys mark the channel into the harbour.
+The channel is only 0.1 mile wide off the NW edge of Chêne Bank; light buoys mark the channel into the harbour.
 The deeper part of the harbour is unsafe in NE gales experienced in autumn and swells may also enter the harbour at high water in a NE summer storm.